From Survey Data to Insight

 Survey development doesn't end when data collection finishes.
 The design phase should anticipate analysis and interpretation.

-Pre-register your analysis plan to avoid cherry-picking results.
+To avoid cherry-picking results, pre-register your analysis plan.
 Specify which variables are primary outcomes, what statistical tests you'll use, and how you'll handle missing data.
 This discipline forces clear thinking about what you're actually trying to learn.

 The Value of Expertise